 Laugesen teaches HPM courses in policy and political analysis.
 She teaches in the first-year MPH students leadership core and in Mailman's "Integration of Science and Practice" required course.
 She is the faculty lead for two Mailman certificates, the Certificate in Health Policy Analysis (HPM students), and the Certificate in Health Policy and Practice (students in other departments).

 Laugesen plays an active role in national scholarly associations and editorial boards.
-She is past President of the Health Politics and Policy Section of the American Political Science Association, and she serves on the AcademyHealth Education Council, which advises the AcademyHealth Board on training and health services research workforce issues.
+She is past President of the Health Politics and Policy Section of the American Political Science Association, and she previously served on the AcademyHealth Education Council, which advises the AcademyHealth Board on training and health services research workforce issues.
 Laugesen is the Book Review Editor for the Journal of Health Politics, Policy and Law.

 Laugesen completed postdoctoral training at RAND/University of California, Los Angeles in health services research.

 BA, 1992, (First Class Honors) Victoria University of Wellington

 Other, 1997, Harvard University Health Policy PhD Program (non-degree program)

 Certificate Lead for Health Policy Certificates, Department of Health Policy and Management